Canada–Lesotho relations

-Canada-Lesotho Relations began in 1966.
-Canada maintains a High Commission in Pretoria, South Africa which represents it in Lesotho.
-Lesotho maintains a High Commission in Ottawa and an Honorary Consul in Vancouver.
+Canada and Lesotho established diplomatic relations in 1966.
 Lesotho businesses can apply for support from the Canada Fund for Local Initiatives, which has funded projects focused on gender equality.

 Trade

-In 2017, Bilateral trade was $10 million, consisting of $9.7 million imports from Lesotho and $302,000 in exports to Lesotho.
+In 2017, bilateral trade was $10 million, consisting of $9.7 million imports from Lesotho and $302,000 in exports to Lesotho.

-Foreign Aid and Development
+Foreign aid and development

 Canadian NGOs and Foreign Aid provided by the Canadian Government have improved healthcare and education in Lesotho.
 Several politicians in Lesotho have used Canadian provided scholarships to get a college degree such as Pakalitha Mosisili, the 4th Prime Minister of Lesotho.
 Canada continues to strengthen ties by increasing foreign aid and university scholarships for high school students in Lesotho.